Additional Learning Support

 - We have high expectations of our students’ standard of achievement and behaviour including those with SEN or disability

 - We considered the needs of the students with SEN in the learning environment and we will vary our strategies by using a graduated approach (assess, plan, do review) where appropriate to meet their needs

 - Additional learning support and teaching staff work closely together in assessing and supporting students with SEN or disability

 - Support programme plans are regularly reviewed and can include 1 to 1 support, in class support, small group support, workshops, escorting and comfort support, graduated intervention plan, access to assistive technologies, exam concessions arrangements when appropriate, counselling and coaching, access to a designated support area known as the Hive, guidance to improve study skills, adapted documents and materials, hearing loop

 - Support from external partners such as counsellors and advice from specialists such as speech and language therapists and specialist assessors are included in our programme of interventions

 - Students in receipt of support are invited to give their views and we aim to ensure that they contribute to various platforms and forums to give their feedback

 - ALS targets and intended outcomes are reviewed with students who are encouraged to discuss their content and where they feel they could be adapted.

 - Well qualified and trained staff to support students with English and Maths

-- Learning support staff, behavioural and teaching assistants working in the 14 to 16 provision as well as in Foundation Learning groups, providing intensive support to students who require additional support in accordance with their identified needs and/or in English and Maths
+- Learning support staff, behavioural and teaching assistants working in the 14 to 16 provision as well as in Level 1 groups, providing intensive support to students who require additional support in accordance with their identified needs and/or in English and Maths

 - We make reasonable adjustments in the learning environment, our resources and equipment to meet a range of needs and to ensure all students have access to all aspects of the curriculum.